-- Family Reunification Part of the planning process includes finding a suitable family reunification site.
-It is rare to require a formal family reunification process at the same school that the emergency occurs.
-Reunification Site Selection Criteria If the school is experiencing an emergency, family reunification should take place at an alternate site (church, community center, another school, etc.).
-The size of the location and number of staff required to efficiently implement a family reunification is dependent on the number of students.
-There should be adequate traffic control and parking for the number of parents.
-School/District officials should have the ability to regulate access to the location.
-This includes preventing media from entering the site and stopping students from leaving without completing the required procedures.
-The location should provide adequate support for students (restrooms, activities, etc.).
-The location/reunification team should have the ability to communicate with officials and hospitals regarding student location, injuries, etc. Reunification Procedures If the school evacuates/experiences an emergency, the following procedures should take place and be coordinated with the district office and emergency responders (as appropriate).
-1. The school will obtain students records regarding release authority.
-2. The students will be safely transported to the reunification site.
-1. Consider accommodations for students with special needs.
-3. Parents will be notified of where they can pick up the students.
-1. Use social media, news outlets, and mass notification.
-Parents should NOT report to the school experiencing the emergency.
-4. A Request Gate, Reunion Gate and Student Holding Area will be established.
-1. Request Gate - where parents go to request students.
-1. Staffed by school or district personnel and runners to obtain students.
-2. Counselors to assist family members may be required (i.e. if some students are unaccounted, injured, or deceased).
-3. Parents are directed to the Request Gate.
+- Releasing students: Parents will be notified of where they can pick up the students. - Use social media, news outlets, and mass notification.
+Parents should NOT report to the school experiencing the emergency. - A Reunion Gate and Student Holding Area will be established, staffed by school or district personnel and runners to obtain students.
+Counselors to assist family members may be required (i.e. if some students are unaccounted, injured, or deceased). - Parents are directed to the Request Gate.
 1. Verify ID and authority 2.
 Have parent(s) fill out reunification form 4.
-Runner takes student(s) from Student Holding Area to the Reunion Gate.
-1. Provide support to parents if students are not on site.
-2. Reunion Gate - where students are brought to their parents.
-1. Staffed by school/district personnel.
-2. Verify release authority/documentation prior to reunification. - Maintain current student and staff emergency information that details special needs, such as medical or custody issues. - Store information in a secure and readily accessible location. - robocall, local media, School App.
+Runner takes student(s) from Student Holding Area to the Reunion Gate. - Provide support to parents if students are not on site - Maintain current student and staff emergency information that details special needs, such as medical or custody issues. - · Store information in a secure and readily accessible location. - Reunification notification method: Jcampus Text Message, Robocall, School App.